lleger/elixir-school/lessons/basics/enum.md

 ### reduce

-With `reduce` we can distill our collection down into a single value.
+With `reduce` we can distill our collection into a single value.
 To do this we supply an optional accumulator (`10` in this example) to be passed into our function; if no accumulator is provided the first value is used:

 ```elixir
 iex> Enum.reduce([1, 2, 3], 10, fn(x, acc) -> x + acc end)